 Some findings of the current survey:

-This is the 82nd PPIC Statewide Survey, and the 26th in the Californians and Their Government series.
-This survey includes the responses of 2,002 Californians and is supported by The James Irvine Foundation.
+This is the 93rd PPIC Statewide Survey and the 33rd in the Californians and Their Government survey series, which is conducted to examine the social, economic, and political trends that influence public policy preferences and ballot choices.
+It is currently supported with funding from The James Irvine Foundation.